 Type in your job terms, and see who shows up.
 Learn from your competitor.

 What you want to learn here is to know what your competitors are doing and how to replicate the same while still maintaining some level of creativity.

-Check the websites of your competitor.
+Check the websites of your competitors.
 Look how they describe what they do, what they include, and their experience.
-You might find tips, tricks, and interviews that might help, too.
+You might find freelancing tips, tricks, and interviews that might help, too.

 Note: focus on short-tail keywords or just a word if possible.

 It is unwise to do things independently, especially when you are a beginner.
 Learning how to start freelancing for beginners is an indirect way to learn what works.

 QUICK QUESTION: Do you need a website to start?